Rowdy Tellez: Pittsburgh Pirates (2024)

 On December 15, 2023, Tellez signed a one-year, $3.2 million contract with the Pittsburgh Pirates with incentives that could increase his salary up to $4 million.

 He played in 131 games for the Pirates in 2024, slashing .243/.299/.392 with 13 home runs and 56 RBIs over 421 plate appearances, with a maximum exit velocity of 115.5 mph, the 20th-highest in the majors for the year.
 His .998 fielding percentage was second-highest among MLB first basemen.
 He excelled in the clutch, batting .302/.361/.547 in games that were late and close and .351/.415/.460 when there were two outs and runners in scoring position.
-Tellez was designated for assignment by Pittsburgh on September 24, and released the next day.
+Tellez was designated for assignment by Pittsburgh on September 24 and released the next day.
 At the time, he was four plate appearances away from receiving a $200,000 bonus for reaching 425 plate appearances in the season.
 He had batted .299 in July and August combined.

 Seattle Mariners

 On February 20, 2025, Tellez signed a minor league contract with the Seattle Mariners that included an invitation to spring training.
 On March 25, the Mariners selected Tellez's contract after he made the team's Opening Day roster.
 He hit a home run in three consecutive games from April 18 to April 20 against his former team, the Toronto Blue Jays.
 It was the longest such streak in his career.
-In 62 appearances for Seattle, Tellez batted .208/.249/.434 with 11 home runs and 27 RBI.
-On June 20, Tellez was designated for assignment by the Mariners.
+In 62 games for Seattle, Tellez batted .208/.249/.434 with 11 home runs and 27 RBI.
+On June 20, the Mariners designated Tellez for assignment.
 Seattle released him on June 26.

 Texas Rangers

 On July 5, 2025, Tellez signed a minor league contract with the Texas Rangers.
 He was assigned to the Round Rock Express, where he played four games.
-On July 18, he was called up to the Rangers’ 40-man major league roster to start play after the All-Star break.
+On July 18, he was called up to the Rangers’ major league roster to start play after the All-Star break.
 Tellez hit better with Texas, batting .259/.315/.457 with 6 home runs in 50 games.

+Atlanta Braves

+On March 20, 2026, Tellez signed a minor league contract with the Atlanta Braves.
+He began the season with the Triple-A Gwinnett Stripers, slashing .259/.367/.483 with eight home runs, 33 RBI, and three stolen bases.
+On June 10, the Braves selected Tellez's contract, adding him to their active roster.
+In seven games for Atlanta, he batted .200 with one home run and four RBI.
+On July 2, the Braves designated Tellez for assignment.
+He cleared waivers and elected free agency on July 4.
+On July 7, Tellez re-signed with Atlanta on a minor league contract.